Marie Naylor: Life

 Naylor was born in London in 1856.
-She studied art and had a self portrait exhibited at the Royal Academy in 1890 which was commented on by the Illustrated London News.
+She studied art and had a self portrait exhibited at the Royal Academy in 1890, which was commented on by the Illustrated London News.
 She studied in Paris and exhibited in various exhibitions and she had a one-woman exhibition at Galerie Dosbourg in 1898 before returning to the UK where she took an interest in women's suffrage.

+In 1907, she joined the Women's Social and Political Union (WSPU), after previously belonging to the non-militant women's suffrage societies the National Union of Suffrage Societies and the Central Society for Women's Suffrage.
+Emily Blathwayt described her as "one of their (WSPU) best London speakers."

-In 1907 she joined the Women's Social and Political Union.
-In February 1908 she was one of several suffragette including Vera Wentworth and the Brackenbury sisters who were arrested for the Pantechnicon Raid.
-This WSPU stunt was to drop off a large group of women from a removal van (a pantechnicon) so that they could storm the House of Commons.
+In February 1908, Naylor was one of several suffragette including Vera Wentworth and the sisters Georgiana Brackenbury and Marie Brackenbury who were arrested for the Pantechnicon Raid.
+This WSPU stunt was to drop off a large group of women from a removal van (a pantechnicon) so they could storm the House of Commons.

 In 1909 and 1910 she stayed at Eagle House with Linley and Emily Blathwayt.
-On 9 April 1910 she was given the honour of planting a tree in "Annie's Arboretum".
+On 9 April 1910 she was given the honour of planting a tree in "Annie's Arboretum".When Emmeline Pankhurst died on 14 June 1928, Naylor was one of her pallbearers, alongside other former suffragettes Georgiana Brackenbury, Marie Brackenbury, Marion Wallace Dunlop, Harriet Kerr, Mildred Mansel, Kitty Marshall, Rosamund Massy, Ada Wright and Barbara Wylie.

 Naylor died in Richmond in 1940 after an air raid.